Graph-Learning-Benchmarks/gli/CONTRIBUTING.md

     pip install -e ".[test,full]"
     ```

     This mode will symlink the Python files from the current local source tree into the Python install.
-Hence, if you modify a Python file, you do not need to reinstall GLB again.
+Hence, if you modify a Python file, you do not need to reinstall GLI again.

 4. Run an example: